-Whether your baby is one month old, one year old, or 3 years old you’ve probably noticed how he takes any chance to communicate with you and have a say on what’s going on around him.
+Whether your baby is one month old, one year old, or 3 years old you’ve probably noticed how they take any chance to communicate with you and have a say on what’s going on around them.
 Recent studies have been placing more and more weight on children’s right to be heard about matters that affect them.
 It is through their participation in daily matters that their self-esteem is enhanced, overall capacities are promoted, their sense of autonomy and independence is heightened, and they work on their social competence and resilience.

 These studies suggest that, sometimes, we underestimate children’s capacity for participation; kids aren’t passive recipients for care and protection.
 Every day there is more and more evidence suggesting that from a very early age they are (1) experts in their own lives and are capable of communicating their unique point of view on any given experience, (2) they’re skillful communicators with a wide range of “languages” to articulate their views, (3) they’re active agents with the power to influence and manipulate the world around them, and (4) they’re meaning-makers capable of constructing/interpreting meanings in their lives.

-The forms and extent to which your child expresses his opinion and is able to participate will of course vary as your child grows older:
+The forms and extent to which your child expresses their opinion and is able to participate will of course vary as your child grows older:

 - Around 18 months, children begin to express themselves with words, drawing, and playing.
 They also begin sharing and playing with others, immersing themselves even more in the daily social interactions.

 - At 4 years, children have a greater sense of independence along with more cognitive and language skills.
 They can now begin to create their own rules and decision-making processes through play.